-Poland nationalist march attracts thousands on independence day
+Nationalist protesters disrupt Poland independence day

-Warsaw (CNN)Tens of thousands of people joined nationalist marchers waving flags and burning flares in Warsaw on Saturday during protests held on Poland's independence day.
+Warsaw, Poland (CNN)Tens of thousands of nationalist protesters disrupted Poland's independence day events Saturday, waving flags and burning flares as they marched down the streets of Warsaw.

-Protesters carried banners that read "White Europe, Europe must be white," and "Pray for an Islamic Holocaust."
+Demonstrators carried banners that read "White Europe, Europe must be white," and "Pray for an Islamic Holocaust."

 Some wore masks and waved red and white Polish flags, chanting "Death to enemies of the homeland," and "Catholic Poland, not secular."

 Police estimate that 60,000 people took part in the nationalist demonstration.
-While the vast majority were Poles from all over the country, other protesters came from all over Europe.
+While the vast majority were Poles, other protesters came from all over Europe.

 One of the lead organizations behind the nationalists march is the National Radical Camp, which has previously taken to the streets to protest against Muslim immigration,gay rights, the EU and anything it considers undermines Polish Catholic values.